-Amazon said Prime Wardrobe is a new service that "brings the fitting room to you, so you can try on the latest styles and find your perfect fit before you buy."
-Prime Wardrobe is considered a new Prime benefit, so subscribe to Amazon Prime to take advantage of the service.
-Once you do, you can order clothes, shoes, and accessories - with no upfront charge - and you get seven days to test them out.
+Amazon describes Prime Wardrobe as a service that "brings the fitting room to you, so you can try on the latest styles and find your perfect fit before you buy."
+Prime Wardrobe is considered a Prime benefit, so subscribers to Amazon Prime can take advantage of the service.
+It allows you to order clothes, shoes, and accessories - with no upfront charge - and you get seven days to test them out.

 How does Prime Wardrobe work?

 Amazon Prime is a paid membership program that gives you access to free shipping on Amazon, as well as the ability to stream video and music and more.
 There are several Amazon-specific services and deals included in the membership, like Prime Reading.
 It costs $119/£79.99 per year or $12.99/£7.99 per month.
 Some Prime benefits, like Prime Video, are available to purchase separately.
 Prime Wardrobe is not one of those.

 Go to Amazon and look for Prime Wardrobe-eligible pieces (they will have a 'Prime Wardrobe' badge).
 You must select at least three items and you can choose up to six.
 There are over a million clothing options from hundreds of brands to choose from.
 You can find items across women's, men's, girls', boys', baby clothing, shoes, and accessories categories.
 You will not be charged for any item, unless you keep it afterwards.